 Our obsession with neatness is the very thing blocking our students from improving their handwriting.
 Students who have illegible handwriting often suffer from frustration, lowered self-esteem and decreased motivation (Cornhill and Case-Smith, 1996).
 This, plus our regular insistence that they ‘improve’ their writing, means that they write with ‘conscious control’.
 Conscious control means a lack of automaticity, which is the very thing that students need to achieve in order to improve their writing.

-As a GCSE examiner (I mark AQA, English Language, Paper 1), there appears to be a disconnect between what I am saying and what we need to achieve.
+As a GCSE examiner (I mark English Language), there appears to be a disconnect between what I am saying and what we need to achieve.
 It’s vital that examiners can read the scripts.
 They’re all scanned and uploaded to relatively unforgiving marking software.
 There’s a ‘magnifying glass’ for examiners to decipher any unclear words but essentially if the writing really cannot be read then it’s impossible to award marks.
 The end result of handwriting intervention needs to be clear and legible writing.
 Rather than focusing on being ‘neat’, I’ve started working on being ‘automatic’.
 This has involved almost starting from scratch.
 The way I’ve approached this now follows.

 This approach is based on Sassoon and Briem’s Improve Your Handwriting (1984).
 It’s a book for adults.
 It breaks down the core features of writing problems.
 I’ve then re-worked these to fit with teenagers’ needs within the English classroom and the notion that to achieve automaticity, they need to practise their handwriting strokes over and over again, until they become natural.